aleshaleksey/fansys23/08-spell-list.md

 |Damage (if "secondary action")|2d8+[Sup], fire|
 |Save|DEX|

 **Description**: Invoke fiery vengeance on a target that dealt damage, or otherwise attacked you since the end of your last turn.
+The spell can be invoked immediately upon receiving damage as a reaction, or on the next turn as a secondary action.

 **Upcast**: Add +1d8 to the damage for every extra MP die above 1.